Mary Stevens12 Feb 2025

 What is Greening AI?

 Greening AI is a new initiative led by Friends of the Earth, supported by the Green Screen Coalition Catalyst Fund with the backing of the Mozilla Foundation.
-We are delivering the project with We Are Open.
-The project aims to bridge the gap between AI technologies and their environmental impact, ensuring that environmental justice organisations and digital rights campaigners can work together to navigate this complex space.
+We are delivering the project with We Are Open to bridge the gap between AI technologies and their environmental impact, and to help navigate this complex space.

 The benefits and challenges of AI

-So what should we do?
-What do the responsible choices look like?
-And how might we continue to influence policy-makers to make the ethical choice the default?
+Our project Greening AI policy - an influencing agenda aimed to address questions like what do the responsible choices look like?
+How might we continue to influence policy-makers to make the ethical choice the default?

 The project is built around three key components:

-- Research and collaboration: We have commissioned We Are Open to conduct desk research and host an online roundtable that brings together UK-based campaigners and international voices.
-This will allow us to develop a shared approach to the environmental impact of AI and ensure that the experience of communities impacted directly by the AI supply chain can be reflected.
+- Research and collaboration: We commissioned We Are Open to conduct desk research and host an online roundtable that brings together UK-based campaigners and international voices.
+This allowed us to develop a shared approach to the environmental impact of AI and ensure that the experience of communities impacted directly by the AI supply chain can be reflected.

-- Shaping good practice: A core part of Greening AI is to create accessible, practical guidelines.
+- Shaping good practice: A core part of Greening AI is the creation of accessible, practical guidelines.
 These guidelines will be shared with environmental justice and digital rights organisations to help them make informed decisions about AI adoption.
 We want to ensure these technologies support the fight for a fair, fossil-free future, not undermine it.

-- Communication and outreach: The final output of the project will be a detailed article for the Friends of the Earth Policy website.
-The article will explore the environmental impact of generative AI, and include recommendations for mitigating its harms.
+- Communication and outreach: The final output of the project is a detailed article for the Friends of the Earth Policy website.
+The article explores the environmental impact of generative AI, and includes recommendations for mitigating its harms.
 We will also develop a dissemination plan, to ensure the work reaches its target audience.

 Why does this matter?